-No matter if you pour it over biscuits, potatoes, or rice, gravy is essential to any traditional Southern Thanksgiving feast.
+Whether you pour it over biscuits, potatoes, or rice, gravy is essential to any traditional Southern Thanksgiving feast.
 This simple pan gravy can be prepared in minutes.

-With its sparkling champagne dressing and juicy kumquats, this salad evokes the mimosa -- a Southern brunch favorite.
+With its sparkling champagne dressing and juicy kumquats, this salad evokes the mimosa—a Southern brunch favorite.

-Infuse rich garlic flavor into this traditional side dish by sprinkling the garlic with a pinch of salt before chopping.
+Infuse rich garlic flavor into this Southern side dish by sprinkling the garlic with a pinch of salt before chopping.
 The salt will soak up the garlic flavor and transfer it to the beans.

-Your guests will love this dressed-up butternut squash casserole featuring rich créme fraiche and a layer of spinach.
+Your guests will love this dressed-up butternut squash casserole featuring rich créme fraîche and a layer of spinach.
 Cut predinner stress by prepping this dish ahead of time.

 Loaded with fresh cranberries, this crisp salad gets a Southern twist with a sprinkling of toasted pecans.